|| JJ Riley

-Riley brings an extensive and diverse volleyball background to the Utah coaching staff on both the collegiate and club levels as well as on both the men's and women's side of the game.
-He was in his second season as an assistant coach with the USC men's volleyball team and has coached for the men's and women's teams at Pepperdine.
-Riley has coached in two NCAA Final Fours between the two programs, including last season with the Trojans, and he also played in the NCAA national championship match as a setter for the Pepperdine Waves.
+Riley brings an extensive and diverse volleyball background to the Utah coaching staff, on both the collegiate and club levels, as well as on both the men's and women's side of the game.
+He was in his second season as an assistant coach with the USC men's volleyball team before joining the Utes, and has coached for both the men's and women's teams at Pepperdine.

 Riley also served as an assistant coach for two seasons with the Pepperdine men's team in 2000 and 2010 (under legendary coach Marv Dunphy).
-In 2000, he helped the Waves advance to the NCAA Final Four, while the 2010 team finished among the nation's leaders in four different statistical categories: third in hitting percentage and assists, fifth in kills-per-set average and sixth in block average.
-Riley mentored First-Team All-American setter Kasey Crider, who led the nation in assists that season.
+In 2000, he helped the Waves advance to the NCAA Final Four, while the 2010 squad finished in fifth-place, respectively, in final AVCA polls.
+Riley mentored first team All-American setter Kasey Crider, who led the nation in assists that season.

 As a collegiate player, Riley was a setter at Pepperdine from 1995 to 1999 and was named a Second-Team All-American in 1998 as the Waves won the Mountain Pacific Sports Federation title and reached the NCAA Championship match.
 He ended his career as Pepperdine's all-time assist leader with 3,788 and currently stands fourth in the school's record book.
 As a prep, Riley was a four-year letter winner and multi-year all-state honoree in both volleyball and paddling at Punahou School in Honolulu, Hawaii.
 Riley helped guide the volleyball team to a pair of state titles and contributed to a remarkable 11-year win streak.
 He also won gold, silver and bronze medals at the Junior Olympics in club volleyball, and represented the USA on the Youth National Team for two consecutive seasons (1993 and 1994).

-Riley graduated from Pepperdine in 1999 with a Bachelor of Science degree in Physical Education with an emphasis in Sports Medicine and Athletic Training.
-He also obtained a Master's in Coaching and Athletic Administration through correspondence courses conducted by Concordia University in Irvine, Calif. in 2014.
+Riley graduated from Pepperdine in 1999 with a Bachelor of Science degree in Physical Education, with an emphasis in Sports Medicine and Athletic Training.
+He also obtained a Master's in Coaching and Athletic Administration from Concordia University in Irvine, Calif. in 2014.
 Additionally, Riley is a NESTA certified strength and conditioning coach and is SAQ certified.

-His wife, the former Emily Rothman, played volleyball at Pepperdine from 1998-2001.
-The couple has a 1-year-old son named Rex.
+His wife, the former Emily Rothman, played volleyball at Pepperdine.
+The couple has a 2-year-old son named Rex.